 - description of the donation, grant or sponsorship - objective of the donation, grant or sponsorship.
-For donations and grants how it will support healthcare, scientific research or education must also be included - the names of the organisations/ parties involved (pharmaceutical company, patient organisations and any third parties which will be brought in to help) and their respective roles of the company and the patient organisation - the type of activity and the nature of the company's contribution (eg donation, unrestricted grant, sponsorship of a specific meeting or publication etc) - the objectives - the time-frame - the amount of funding and/or a description of significant indirect/non-financial, in kind donation support and the nature of that donation support (eg the donation of public relations agency time or free training courses).
-Where possible a full breakdown of costs should be included - a statement that all parties are fully aware the donation, grant or sponsorship must be clearly acknowledged and apparent from the start - the code or codes of practice which will apply - the signatories to the agreement - the date of the agreement.
+For donations and grants how it will support healthcare, scientific research or education must also be included - the names of the organisations/ parties involved (pharmaceutical company, patient organisations and any third parties) and their respective roles - the type of activity and the nature of the company's contribution (eg donation, grant, sponsorship of a specific meeting or publication etc) - the time frame - the amount of funding and/or a description of indirect/non-financial, in-kind donation and the nature of that donation (eg the donation of agency time or free training courses).
+Where possible a full breakdown of costs should be included - a statement that all parties are fully aware that the donation, grant or sponsorship must be clearly acknowledged and apparent from the start - the signatories to the agreement - the date of the agreement.